Chart Color Schemes

 Maribyrnong features high concentrations of group households, with a fairly typical median household size

 Family households account for 64.7% of all households, including 28.3% couples with children, 26.1% couples without children, and 8.6% single parent families.
-Non-family households make up the remaining 35.3%, with lone person households at 29.7% and group households comprising 5.6%.
-The median household size is 2.4 people, which matches the Greater Melbourne average.
+Non-family households constitute the remaining 35.3%, with lone person households at 29.7% and group households comprising 5.6%.
+The median household size is 2.4 people, which aligns with Greater Melbourne's average.

 Frequently Asked Questions - Households